Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Modeling Framework

 \subsection{Integrated Models AC and AVC}

-To integrate the acoustic and point count data, we use a joint likelihood and assume the two detection models are independent---a common approach used for integrated species distribution modeling \citep{Miller2019}.
-In our specific case, this is equivalent to assuming the probability of detecting an individual bird during a point count survey is independent of the probability the acoustic recorder detects an individual bird \citep{keryRoyle2020}.
-This assumption enables the joint likelihood to be written as the product of the individual likelihoods described previously.
-More specifically, Model ACV incorporates the acoustic data, the validated subset of the acoustic data, and the count data.
-Model AC does not incorporate the manually validated data ($k_{i, j}$ and $n_{i, j}$) and rather the count data serves to separate the true positives from the false positives in the acoustic data.
-By integrating the two data sets, we can use both the acoustic and count data to estimate the true latent abundance ($\lambda$), which is used in the likelihoods of both detection models.
-An overview of the joint modeling approach is provided in Figure~\ref{fig:modelDiagram}.
+Model AV and Model C both provide information on expected population abundance, $\lambda_i$, and subsequently the true latent abundance, $N_i$, at each site $i$.
+Site-level abundance $N_i$ in both models can be interpreted as ``superpopulation'' abundance (e.g., the number of birds whose home ranges overlap the sampling units) as the detection probability components both depend on an individual being: (1) present at site $i$ during the survey, (2) available for detection during the survey $j$ or $l$, and (3) detected by the algorithm/observer \citep{nichols2009}.
+By integrating the two data sets we can use the information from both the acoustic data and point count data to improve estimation of $N_i$ and the underlying parameters ($\beta_0$ and $\bm{\beta_1}$) that govern expected abundance, $\lambda_i$.
+ARUs and point counts could be implemented at the same sites in the study region at the same time, or the two survey approaches could be implemented at different locations and times within the breeding season as long as site-level population closure is reasonable.
+To integrate the acoustic and point count data, we use a joint likelihood framework to account for the different detection processes that govern the acoustic and point count data.
+We assume the two detection models are independent, both conditional on the true latent abundance $N_i$ at each site $i$ \citep{Miller2019}.
+This is equivalent to assuming the probability of detecting an individual bird during a point count survey is independent of the probability the acoustic recorder detects a vocalization \citep{keryRoyle2020}.
+This assumption enables the joint likelihood to be written as the product of the individual likelihoods.
+More specifically, the likelihood for Model AVC is the product of the Poisson hurdle model for the acoustic data (Equations \ref{bernoulli-A} and \ref{ztPoisson-A}), the hypergeometric process for the validated subset of the acoustic data (Equation \ref{auxiliary-A}), and the binomial process for the count data (Equation \ref{nmix}).
+The likelihood for Model AC is the product of the Poisson hurdle model (Equations \ref{bernoulli-A} and \ref{ztPoisson-A}) and the binomial count process (Equation \ref{nmix}).
+Model AC does not incorporate the manually validated data ($k_{i, j}$ and $n_{i, j}$) and instead relies on the information in count data to separate true positives from false positives in the acoustic data.
+The joint likelihoods for both models are conditional on a single, shared latent abundance process (Equation \ref{abundance}), which enables the sharing of information between the two data types.